JuliaLinearAlgebra/MatrixDepot.jl/README.md

 In the case of `SuiteSparse` collection, also the metadata `"date"`, `"kind"`, `"m"`, `"n"`, `"nnz"` are available and can be used, before individual matrix data have been loaded.
-They are contained in an data file obtained from the remote site.
+They are contained in a data file obtained from the remote site.
 For `MatrixMarket` collection, patterns are restricted to names and id numbers.

 In general it would be possible by `loadinfo("**")` to load all header data.
 That